hassankhanzae/NPC-Segmentation/README.md

 1. Pytorch Implementation pytorch 11.9
 2. Cuda 12.3
 3. Jupyter Notebook 7.3

+conda create -n your_env_name python=3.7
+conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch

 Proposed model can be can be trained using main.ipynb jupyter notebook file.
 The predictive GTV mask folder contains the extrated slices segmentation results.

-Note: If you don't use the provided dependencies.
+##Note: If you don't use the provided dependencies.
 You may face some errors in the code.